OwenDa/portfolio-1/README.md

   1. Manual testing was carried out to ensure all link works as intended, with external links opening in a new tab.
   2. Functions such as form submission and form validation were manually tested by the developer and can be tested by submitting sample data.
   3. The developer manually tested to ensure elements such as navigation links, form inputs and so on can be navigated with the tab key ([see Accessibility](#accessibility)).
+  4. Foreground-to-background colour contrast was tested via multiple [tools](#tools).
+  4. [PingDom](https://tools.pingdom.com) was used to test results before, during and after various stages of [image optimisation](#performance).
   4. A [Lighthouse report](https://developers.google.com/web/tools/lighthouse) was generated for all pages, scoring each page on Performance, Accessibility, Best Practices and SEO.
   5. Google Chrome's Dev Tools was used throughout the development process to ensure responsiveness.
+  6. The website [Can I Use?](https://caniuse.com/?search=avif) was used to check browser support for AVIF image formats, as a result of which, fall-back formats are also provided.
+  7. Picture fall-backs were tested by opening pages in Google Chrome and inspecting the source.
+The expected result being that Chrome would display the AVIF file.
+This was then repeated in Microsoft Edge with the expection being that Edge would display the fallback PNG/JPG file.
+There should be no discernable difference to the end-user.
+The expected result was achieved in each case.

   ## Accessibility